Byron Venus Clam Shell

 Byron Venus Clam, Tivela byronensis.
 Shell collected from within the estuary of the Magdalena Bay complex, Baja California Sur, October 2018.
 Size: 4.4 cm (1.7 inches) x 3.9 cm (1.5 inches).
 Identification courtesy of Bob Hillis, Ivins, Utah.

-The Byron Venus Clam, Tivela byronensis (Gray, 1838), is bivalve mollusk of the Veneridae Family of Venus Clams.
-They are also known in Mexico as tivela de Byronare.
-The shell is a strong, inflated, sturdily-built shell that have a rounded triangle profile with a prominent beak.
+Description: The Byron Venus Clam shell is a strong, inflated, sturdily-built shell that has a rounded triangle profile with a prominent beak.
 The exterior of the shell is sculpted with very fine concentric lines.
 The exterior is white to cream in color and may be marked by light, dark, or reddish- brown bands, chevrons, or spots; the interior is off-white, often with a purple wash.
 Some specimens have a blue or purple spot on the beak.
 They are covered with a light-brown thin, velvety periostracum.
 Byron Venus shells reach a maximum of 6.3 cm (2.5 inches) in length and 5.9 cm (2.3 inches) in height.

-Byron Venus Clams reside in sand substrate, intertidally, and depths of 73 m (240 feet).
-The majority of shells are collected a beach wash-ups.
-They range from Scammon’s Lagoon, Baja California to Peru and they are found throughout the Sea of Cortez.
+Habitat and Distribution: Byron Venus Clams reside in sand substrate.
+They are found intertidally, and at depths up to 73 m (240 feet).
+The majority of shells are collected as beach wash-ups.
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Scammon’s Lagoon, Baja California to Guatemala, and they are found throughout the Sea of Cortez.
+Some sources state that this species is also found in the Western Atlantic but none site specific locations or collection data.
+Recent published observation data are limited to the Eastern Pacific.

-Synonyms include Cytherea gracilior, Cytherea hindsii, Cytherea pulla, Cytherea radiate, Cytherea semifulva, Tivela elegans, Trigona byronensis, Venus arguta, and Venus solangensis.
+Synonyms: Cytheraea gracilior, Cytheraea hanleyana, Cytherea (Tivela) arguta, Cytherea hindsii, Cytherea pulla, Cytherea radiata, Cytherea semifulva, Tivela (Tivela) byronensis, Tivela elegans, Trigona byronensis, and Venus solangensis.